 Inability to Remain Connected to Family and Friends

 Love addiction impacts the way that you relate to all of your personal relationships.
-This mental health issue often leaves the people who care about you feeling frustrated, helpless, even neglected.
-They are often the ones dealing with their loved one's mood swings, and the fallout resulting from their obsessive actions.
+This mental health issue often leaves the people who care about you feeling frustrated, helpless, and even neglected.
+They are often the ones dealing with their loved one’s mood swings, and the fallout resulting from their obsessive actions.

 Physical Health Impacts